Priceless bugreports

 The priceless bugreport has three important items:

-What have you done?
+What did you do?

 (Steps required to reproduce the problem)

-What have you got?
+What did you get?

 (Actual results)